opendv360/verification-diagrams/README.md

 # OpenDV Verification Diagrams

-A collection of professional diagrams and flowcharts for learning and teaching hardware design verification.
+This collection includes educational diagrams and flowcharts to learn hardware design verification.

 ## About OpenDV